 Betrayal will ruin a relationship.
 How do you build that trust back?
 Betrayal will stab you in the back.
 What did you do wrong?
 What did you do to deserve this kind of treatment?
 There are no answers.
 Betrayal stings.
 Betrayal is a broken promise, a turned back, broken trust, infidelity.
 Betrayal hurts the most.

 Between dealing with my own issues, and also talking to some dear friends about theirs, betrayal seemed to be on my mind lately.
-I decided to take a step back and just observe instead of react.
+I decided to take a step back and just observe instead of reacting.
 I became curious about betrayal and wanted to learn more about how it operates, which was easier to do when I wasn’t emotionally invested.
 By opening my mind to wanting to learn about betrayal, I think I sent a message out to the universe.

 What Betrayal Can Teach You